 As we come to a close on the brief brush stroke covering the life and death of Gideon, we come to the last segment of the series where we take a moment to reflect on the man’s legacy.
 A legacy that is unique to Gideon and to Gideon alone.
-This week we will examine what the author of Hebrews, whoever it may be, as they take time to reflect on many figures of faith in history, including Gideon.
-Starting in Hebrews 11:1….
+This week we will examine what the author of Hebrews has to say about the many figures of faith in history, including Gideon.
+Starting in Hebrews 11:1.

 “Now faith is the assurance of things hoped for, the conviction of things not seen.
 For by it the men of old gained approval.”
 (NASB Hebrews 11:1-2)